Kennebunk station: Downeaster

 In 2001, Amtrak begun Downeaster service between Boston and Portland, which ran past but did not stop at Kennebunk.
 Some residents started to call for a stop at Kennebunk to attract tourists to the town, with serious discussions beginning in 2010.
 In May 2014, the Northern New England Passenger Rail Authority (which governs Downeaster operations) agreed to add a station stop at Kennebunk.
 Service as soon as 2015 was considered, but will be delayed until at least 2016 due to the timing of state funding.

 In June 2014, Kennebunk voters approved a $300,000 tax increment financing (TIF) plan, which along with $60,000 from Maine Department of Transportation Congestion Mitigation and Air Quality (CMAQ) funds and another $800,000 in CMAQ funds in 2016 would supply the $1.16 million needed to build the station.
 In October 2014, $183,000 of the TIF money was dedicated to build a 55-space parking lot near the station.
 In October 2015, the town signed a grant agreement for the station, though the remaining state funds were not yet guaranteed.
 The town would also pay the $45,000 in annual maintenance costs from the TIF funds.

 A small section of the former Boston & Maine depot building was to be leased for use as a waiting area, as required by a deed restriction placed when the property was purchased from the B&M in the 1960s.
-A 300-foot platform with a high-level section for handicapped access was to be built behind the station building.
+A 300-foot platform with a high-level section for accessibility was to be built behind the station building.
 Like Old Orchard Beach, it would have been a seasonal stop only open from April to October, though town officials hoped it might eventually be a year-round stop.
 By October 2015, the station was expected to be completed by 2017 or 2018.
 On October 9, 2018, the Kennebunk Board of Selectmen cancelled the station project over concerns about the suitability of the site.

 In July 2019, the owners listed the building for sale for $939,000.